CryoGen-ZA/Project-Flip/README.md

 This includes the visuals, only the audio is sourced from freesound.org, but they are CC0 so no creditation is required.

 Core Features:
--Card generation and shuffling, no predefined game objects -Matching functionality
+- Card generation and shuffling, no predefined game objects
+- Matching functionality
--Serialization and Deserialization of matches for save and load functionality -Audio cues played when matching, mismatching and finishing a game -Scoring system
+- Serialization and Deserialization of matches for save and load functionality
+- Audio cues played when matching, mismatching and finishing a game
+- Scoring system

 Additional Features:
--Menu system (Main menu, Result screen, Pause screen and a Layout selection screen) -Randomized card theme, currently there is only two themes, but its designed to easily add more with only a scriptable object setup
+- Menu system (Main menu, Result screen, Pause screen and a Layout selection screen)
+- Randomized card theme, currently there is only two themes, but its designed to easily add more with only a scriptable object setup
--Combo System
+- Combo System

 Additional notes: